-Larger packages sent from the US or another foreign destination have to go through customs and require payment of duty and storage charges.
-Such large packages will need to be picked up (by the individual Volunteer) from a central facility in Zapote, east of San Jose.
+Larger packages sent from the US or another foreign destination have to go through customs and require payment of an import tax and storage charges.
+Such large packages will need to be picked up and paid for, by the Volunteer, from a central facility in Zapote, east of San Jose.

-Once you are sworn in as a Volunteer, you will be able to arrange to use a regional group post office box in a city convenient to your site, or will be asked to use your host family’s address as your mailing address.
+Once you are sworn in as a Volunteer, you can use your allowance to pay for a post office box in a city convenient to your site, or use your host family’s address as your mailing address.

 You will be required to maintain a functional Costa Rican cell phone number throughout your service.
 Peace Corps will support you in ensuring you have access to a chip.
 Volunteers usually purchase their own cellphones or activate cellphones that they bring with them from the US.
 If you choose to bring a cellphone with you, you must ensure it can be unlocked in order for a Costa Rican SIM card to work, and you must bring the receipt.
 The phone company will review the receipt to ensure the phone was not stolen.
-Many Volunteers use Internet phone services from personal computers or Internet cafes to place international phone calls to family and friends.
-During the first week of training, Trainees are strongly encouraged to purchase a local phone chip (at very low cost), so they will have a local phone number.
-As PC/CR provides a communications allowance, all PCVs are expected to have a CR phone number.

 You will have access to computers and the Internet at the Volunteer resource center at the Peace Corps office in San José once you are sworn in a Peace Corps Volunteer.
 The majority of Volunteers have weekly, if not daily, access to Internet in their sites.

 Housing and Site Location

-During pre-service training, Trainees will live with a Costa Rican family near one of the training facilities.
-Sharing meals, conversation, and other experiences with your host family is an important step in developing the skills and attitudes that will help you integrate into your Costa Rican community.
+During pre-service training, Trainees will live with a Costa Rican family near the main training facility.
+Sharing meals, conversation, and other experiences with your host family is an important step and expectation in developing the skills and attitudes that will help you integrate into your Costa Rican community.